dannyob/dannybot/README.md

-# Statbot
+# Dannybot

-Statbot is an ancient tradition of my forebears, dating back to 90s.
-It used to be a status page on [spesh.com](http://www.spesh.com/) called dannybot, showing where I was, what I was up to, and how much email I was currently failing to answer.
+Dannybot is an ancient tradition of my forebears, dating back to 90s.
+It used to be a status page on [spesh.com](http://www.spesh.com/), showing where I was, what I was up to, and how much email I was currently failing to answer.

 These days, I'm a bit more inward-looking (though apparently just as egocentric).
-The modern statbot operates as a little status page for myself to show me just how /fantastically/ I'm excelling my own personal goals.
+The modern dannybot operates as a little status page for myself to show me just how /fantastically/ I'm excelling my own personal goals.
 It's rather telling how many half-written dannybots I've now Frankensteinishly created, all sitting in their own repositories, and failing to be used.